bitcoin-sv/spv-wallet/README.md

 There are two way of running this script:
-1. with manual configuration - Every option is displayed in terminal and user can choose which database/cache storage use and configure how to run bux-server.
+1. with manual configuration - Every option is displayed in terminal and user can choose which database/cache storage use and configure how to run spv-wallet.
   ```bash
   ./start.sh
   ```